-Taking a trip to Bavaria’s capital and wanna know some awesome Munich photo spots?
+Taking a trip to Bavaria’s capital and looking for some beautiful Munich photo spots?
 Listed below I have 6 best places to take pictures in Munich that are perfect for your Instagram.

-Keep reading and find out these amazing Munich photo spots to snap some pictures!
-Hurry up, grab your camera and let’s go!
+Keep reading and find out about these amazing Munich photo spots to snap some pictures!
+So grab your camera and let’s go!

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

-One of the most popular and super famous Instagram spots to take pictures in Munich is Munich Residenz, the largest palace all over Germany.
-From 1508 to 1918 the Munich Residenz was the home for the Bavarian dukes, government officials, electors, and kings.
+One of the most popular and super famous Instagram spots to take pictures in Munich is Munich Residenz, the largest palace In Germany.
+From 1508 to 1918 the Munich Residenz was the home of the Bavarian dukes, government officials, electors, and kings.

-It’s a hallway extending 66-meters and is oldest room inside the Munich Residenz.
-Antiquarim is known to be the largest and swankiest halls north of the Alps.
+It’s a hallway extending 66 meters and is the oldest room inside the Munich Residenz.
+Antiquarim is known to be the largest and swankiest hall north of the Alps.

 Exquisite antique sculptures align the walls and windows are intricately painted with 102-views of places dating back to the Duchy of Bavaria.